Betty Boop and Felix by Walker Brothers

 'Beetle Bailey', credited to Mort and Greg Walker (6 February 2015).

 The largest part of Greg Walker's career has been devoted to his father's newspaper comics for King Features Syndicate.
-He joined Mort Walker as a gag writer for both 'Beetle Bailey' and 'Hi and Lois' in 1973, and by 1984 his brother Brian also joined the so-called "Connecticut laugh factory studio".
-Since the 1980s, Greg Walker has been co-writing, inking and lettering 'Beetle Bailey' in a steady collaboration with his father until Mort Walker's death in January 2018.
-He has been credited as co-author of the lazy soldier since 14 April 2003.
-Bill Janocha assisted on the artwork from 1987 onwards and the inking is done by Mark Brewer since 2001.
-In 1990 Greg and Brian Walker officially succeeded their father as the scriptwriters of the family comic 'Hi and Lois', by then drawn by Chance Browne.
+He joined Mort Walker as a gag writer for both 'Beetle Bailey' and 'Hi and Lois' in 1973, and by 1984 his brother Brian also joined the so-called "Connecticut laugh factory studio", which is officially operating under the banner Comicana, Inc. Since the 1980s, Greg Walker has been co-writing, inking and lettering 'Beetle Bailey', originally in a steady collaboration with his father until Mort Walker's death in January 2018.
+Since the 14 April 2003 episode, he has been credited as co-author of the lazy soldier.
+Since 1987, Bill Janocha has been assisting on the artwork, and in 2001, Mark Brewer joined the team as an inker.
+In 1990, Greg and Brian Walker officially succeeded their father as the scriptwriters of the family comic 'Hi and Lois', by then drawn by Dik Browne's son Chance Browne.

 Other comics

-Greg Walker has additionally worked on a couple of other comic strip projects.
-In 1979 he was a writer and artist on the 'Bugs Bunny' newspaper comic for a while, followed by a collaboration with Guy and Brad Gilchrist on 'Rock Channel' (1984-1985), syndicated by Register and Tribune.
-The short-lived comic attempted to step on the popularity of the upcoming MTV channel, and featured a competing and low-rent music video television station.
-Greg and the Gilchrist brothers had an equal share in the gagwriting, while Guy Gilchrist provided the artwork.
+In addition to his father's strips, Greg Walker has worked on a couple of other comic projects.
+In 1979, he was a writer and artist of the 'Bugs Bunny' newspaper comic for a while, followed by a collaboration with Guy and Brad Gilchrist on the 'Rock Channel' strip (1984-1985), syndicated by Register and Tribune.
+This short-lived comic attempted to step on the popularity of the upcoming MTV channel, and featured a competing and low-rent music video television station.
+Greg and the Gilchrist brothers had an equal share in the gag writing, with Guy Gilchrist providing the artwork.
 Towards the end of its run, ghost artists like Klaus Nordling and Gill Fox took over most of the art chores.

 Rock Channel by Guy Chilchrist and Greg Walker